starsimhub/styleguide/2_python.md

 ### 3.5 Blank Lines ([GSG35](https://google.github.io/styleguide/pyguide.html#35-blank-lines))

-**Difference**: Always use (at least) one extra blank line between levels as within a level.
+**Difference**: You *may* use one extra blank line between levels as within a level.

 **Reason**: Google's recommendation (two blank lines between functions or classes, one blank line between methods) is appropriate for small-to-medium classes and methods.
 However, for large methods (e.g. >50 lines) with multiple blank lines within them, using only a single blank line can make it hard to tell where one method stops and the next one starts.
-Thus, for a method that contains blank lines within itself, use *two* blank lines between methods (and then do that consistently for the rest of the class).
-For separating large classes/functions (>500 lines), or classes whose methods are separated by two blank lines, separating them by three blank lines is preferable.
+THus, in cases where a class consists mostly of large methods that contains blank lines within themselves, you can use *two* blank lines between methods (and then do that consistently for the rest of the class).
+However, err on the side of using a single line between methods (and maybe try to refactor your overly-long methods into smaller, more modular ones).

 While not explicitly covered by the Google style guide, `return` statements should be used at the end of each function and method, even if that block returns `None` (in which case use `return`, not `return None`).
 This helps delimit larger methods/functions.
 However, always ask whether a function/method *should* return `None`.
-Following the pandas convention, many Starsim methods return `self`, which is what enables "chaining" patterns such as `cv.Sim().run().plot()`.
+Following the pandas convention, many Starsim methods return `self`, which is what enables "chaining" patterns such as `ss.Sim().run().plot()`.

 ### 3.6 Whitespace ([GSG36](https://google.github.io/styleguide/pyguide.html#36-whitespace))

-**Difference**: You *should* use spaces to vertically align tokens.
+**Difference**: You *may* use spaces to vertically align tokens when the content is semantically related, e.g. a list of parameter values.

 **Reason**: This convention, which is a type of [semantic indenting](https://gist.github.com/androidfred/66873faf9f0b76f595b5e3ea3537a97c), can greatly increase readability of the code by drawing attention to the semantic similarities and differences between consecutive lines.